 Use a dust collector with self cleaning filters to avoid shaking filters in the open air to clean them.
 Compressed air should never be used to clean concrete dust from filters.

 Quality dust shrouds are essential to help prevent silicosis

-The steel constructed Hoverhood and Cornerhood dust shrouds for angle grinders have many features not found in other shrouds that prevent concrete dust from escaping while grinding.
+The steel constructed Hoverhood and Cornerhood dust shrouds for angle grinders have many features not found in other shrouds that help prevent concrete dust from escaping while grinding.
 They are specifically designed for the purpose and do not require a high-powered dust collector for them to perform properly.